boc-tothefuture/openhab-jruby/CONTRIBUTING.md

 This code is under the [Eclipse v2 license](https://www.eclipse.org/legal/epl-2.0/)

 # Source
-JRuby Scripting OpenHAB is hosted on [GitHub](https://github.com/ccutrer/openhab-jrubyscripting).
+JRuby Scripting openHAB is hosted on [GitHub](https://github.com/ccutrer/openhab-jrubyscripting).

 # Development Environment Setup
 The development process has been tested on MacOS, and Ubuntu.
 Other operating systems may work.